Contaminants of emerging concern: Wildlife

-Emerging contaminants are most often addressed as an issue concerning water quality.
-The release of harmful compounds into the environment which find their way into municipal food, water, and homes have a negative externality on social welfare.
-These contaminants have the capability to travel far from the point-source of their pollution into the environment and accumulate over time to become harmful because they have been left unregulated by federal agencies.
-These harmful compounds cause damage to environmental and human health, and they are difficult to trace therefore it is challenging to establish who should foot the bill for the damage done by ECs.
-Because these contaminants were not detected or regulated in the past, existing treatment plants are ill-equipped to remove them from domestic water.
+Detection and monitoring

+Detection and monitoring of CEC is done through a variety of sophisticated analytical techniques.
+High-performance liquid chromatography (HPLC) paired with mass spectrometry (MS) can help identify organic CEC, due to their high sensitivity and selectivity EPA.
+For volatile and semi-volatile compounds, gas chromatography (GC) coupled with MS is commonly used FDA.
+Metals and metalloids are typically analyzed using techniques like inductively coupled plasma mass spectrometry (ICP-MS), which allows for the simultaneous analysis of multiple elements USGS.
+The complications with monitoring CEC go past just detection.
+Their pathways across different environmental also must be monitored.
+This can be done with passive sampling devices, which accumulate contaminants over time and give a comprehensive view of contaminant levels at different locations NOAA.
+Biosensors are also used and integrated to detect specific contaminants rapidly, which is important for on-site monitoring applications NIH.
+The use of remote sensing and geographic information systems (GIS) for spatial analysis is expanding, these tools facilitate the tracking of pollution spread NASA Earth Science.
+Recent advancements in nanotechnology have led to the development of nano-sensors which can detect trace amounts of CEC Nature Nanotechnology.

 There are sites with waste that would take hundreds of years to clean up and prevent further seepage and contamination into the water table and surrounding biosphere.
 In the United States, the environmental regulatory agencies on the federal level are primarily responsible for determining standards and statutes which guide policy and control in the state to prevent citizens and the environment from being exposed to harmful compounds.
 Emerging contaminants are examples of instances in which regulation did not do what it was supposed to, and communities have been left vulnerable to adverse health effects.
 Many states have assessed what can be done about emerging contaminants and currently view it as a serious issue, but only eight states have specific risk management programs addressing emerging contaminants.

-Solutions
+Regulations and management

-These are tactics and methods that aim to remediate the effects of certain, or all, CECs by preventing movement throughout the environment, or limiting their concentrations in certain environmental systems.
+These are tactics and methods that aim to remediate the effects of certain, or all, CEC by preventing movement throughout the environment, or limiting their concentrations in certain environmental systems.
 It is particularly important to ensure that water treatment approaches do not simply move contaminants from effluent to sludge given the potential for sludge to be spread to land providing an alternative route to entering the environment.